mattermost/docs/source/install/ee-install.rst

 The manual process reset my file permissions.
 How do I get them back?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you manually changed your file permissions, you can change them back:
+If you manually changed your file permissions, you can change them back.

 1. Open the command line tool on the Mattermost server.
 2. `cd` to the Mattermost installation directory.